rach7777/monax-may/content/blog/2018/2018-06-dd-agreements-network-governance.md

 ---

 # fill in
-date:      2018-04-30T00:00:00Z
+date:      2018-06-01T00:00:00Z
-title:     "The Agreements Network: how does it work?"
+title:     "Skin in Game: Governance on the Agreements Network"
-author:    casey
+author:    nina
-excerpt:   "Casey speaks with some more depth about how the two major types of users the Agreements Network envisions will use the blockchain-based platform to make their lives better."
+excerpt:   "Nina speaks in more depth about the governance mechanisms ensuring network health for the Agreements Network."
 thumbnail: an-works.jpeg
 categories:
   - announcements